An online archive of historical

 crashes people's property values and dooms their economy.

-and some were driven to suicide.
+were driven to suicide.

 Another ironic fact that infuriated Daintree residents that their